-Chicken and Wild Rice Soup is a deliciously wonderful combination of all white meat chicken, non-GMO wild rice blend, celery, onions, carrots, chicken broth, half and half cream, crème fraîche and wonderful herbs and spices to warm your tummy this winter.
+Chicken and Wild Rice Soup is a deliciously wonderful combination of all-white meat chicken, non-GMO wild rice blend, celery, onions, carrots, chicken broth, half and half cream, crème fraîche and wonderful herbs and spices to warm your tummy this winter.

 All soups are awesome when it’s cold and damp outside.
 I have always enjoyed making soup during this time of year… even though it never gets as cold here in Central, Florida as compared to when I resided in the Snow-Belt.
 I love making simple, fun, deliciousness in a warm bowl to enjoy with family and friends with crusty homemade bread or my favorite homemade croutons.
-I think I can almost whip up a New soup recipe in a matter of moments in my head just using favorite ingredients on hand, which in my book makes it budget friendly and versatile.
+I think I can almost whip up a New soup recipe in a matter of moments in my head just using favorite ingredients on hand, which in my book makes it budget-friendly and versatile.

-I love wild rice blends and decided since I have it on hand I was whipping a batch of my favorite Chicken and Wild Rice Soup today.
-Wild rice has long been a favored rice so for many reasons, wild rice has a slightly higher in protein content than most other whole grains and is an excellent source of fiber, folate, magnesium, phosphorus, manganese, zinc, Vitamin B6, and niacin.
+I also love wild rice blends and decided since I have it on hand I was whipping a batch of my favorite Chicken and Wild Rice Soup today.
+Wild rice has long been favored rice so for many reasons, wild rice has a slightly higher in protein content than most other whole grains and is an excellent source of fiber, folate, magnesium, phosphorus, manganese, zinc, Vitamin B6, and niacin.

 Researchers at the University of Minnesota determined in 1994 that wild rice is extremely high in antioxidants.
 In 2009 scientists at the University of Manitoba studied and analyzed eleven different samples of wild rice and found that the antioxidant activity of wild rice was 30 times greater than that of the white-rice control.
 Also in 2009 researchers in China found that wild rice was effective in lowering cholesterol and other lipid measures…Talk about another wonderful superfood to incorporate into your diet.